Scheduled Tour from Windhoek

 • Accommodation as specified

-• Tourism levy & Government Taxes where applicable
+• Tourism levy and government Taxes where applicable

 • 24hrs Medical Evacuation Insurance